 We are informed and operate from a lens of matricentric feminism.
 We recognise that women who are mothers face social, economic, political, cultural, and psychological experiences that are specific to their role as mothers.
 How an individual mother experiences the social construction of motherhood varies according to context, culture, and socioeconomic position.

 - Foster connections, collaborations, and conversation among those who are interested in motherhood and feminist mothering.

 - Promote research through scholarly and activist networks, the media, policy makers, and community workers.

-- Provide a platform for presentation of research, writing, and reflections on mother-work, mothering, motherhood and related areas, through biennial international conferences and biannual seminars.
+- Provide a platform for presentation of research, writing, and reflections on mother-work, mothering, motherhood and related areas, through international conferences and seminars.

 Our organisation is an interdisciplinary network for maternal scholars and those working in the area of maternal studies, to connect and collaborate.
 Our membership is predominately composed of scholars, but we welcome writers, artists, activists, professionals, groups, agencies, policy makers, educators, anyone interested in feminist mothering.

 We are located within overlapping fields, including Women’s and Gender Studies, Cultural Studies, Sexuality and Queer Studies, Sociology, Psychology, Psychoanalysis, Philosophy, Nursing, Social Policy, Education, Social Work, Media and Communications, Fine Arts, Theatre and Drama, Public Health, Midwifery, Creative Arts, among others.

 Maternal Scholars Australia, was previously named the Australian Motherhood Initiative for Research and Community Involvement (AMIRCI), and began as an Association for Research on Motherhood/Mothers/Motherwork (ARM-A).